-My rhododendron garden, planted mainly with anonymous, unwanted shrubs, is really growing well in the dappled shade and shelter of the Oaks in the Stumpy Garden.
+My rhododendron garden, planted mainly with anonymous, unwanted shrubs, is really growing well in the dappled shade and shelter of the Oaks in the Willow Garden.
 It only took a few seasons for a kaleidoscope of warm fruit-salad colours to appear in spring.

-Willow Tree Garden Rhododendrons - 2008
+Willow Garden Rhododendrons - 2008

 The flowers range from tropical fruit colours to creams and rose pinks, lemon yellows and warm brick reds.
 By sheer good luck the whole area is beautifully co-ordinated.
 And there is a good progression of flowering times.
 Nothing blooms too early (frost) or too late (drought).